Jaimboh/Building-advanced-hybrid-RAG-application/README.md

 ## Prerequisites

 This tutorial builds upon  [this resource here](https://github.com/daveebbelaar/pgvectorscale-rag-solution/tree/setup) on setting up Pgvectorscale to build a high-performance RAG system.
 Before diving into this, make sure you’ve completed that setup, as it lays the foundation for the steps we’ll take here.
-In this repository, each branch contains a different, but related tutorial, so feel free to explore them as you progress.
+In this repository, each branch contains a different, but related tutorial, so feel free to explore them as you progress and this is the [dataset](https://huggingface.co/datasets/ccdv/cnn_dailymail) used for this demo

 - Docker
 - Python 3.7+
 - OpenAI API key
-- PostgreSQL GUI client
+- PostgreSQL GUI client (PG Admin)
 - Cohere API key (optional, for reranking)

 ## Steps

 1. Set up Docker environment
-2. Connect to the database using a PostgreSQL GUI client (I use TablePlus)
+2. Connect to the database using a PostgreSQL GUI client (I use PG Admin)
 3. Create a new virtual Python environment and install the `requirements.txt`
 4. Create a Python script to insert document as vectors using OpenAI embeddings
 5. Create a Python function to perform similarity search